 Lottoland® reserves the right to increase single game prices without notice at any point due to the rising insurance costs and demand for each jackpot.

-Be smart and save: Play your tickets early and choose the subscription option to lock in the price for all upcoming draws.
+Be smart and save: Bet early and choose the subscription option to lock in the price for all upcoming draws.

-How Do I Fill out a MegaMillions Play Slip?The MegaMillions play slip has 6 fields available for you to fill in.
+How Do I Fill out a MegaMillions Bet Slip?The MegaMillions bet slip has 6 games available for you to fill in.
 A single game requires 5 main numbers picked from a range 1 – 75, and 1 Megaball out of 15.
 Each field tells you how many more numbers are required to complete a single game.
-At Lottoland® if you decide to select more than 5 main numbers, then your selections will automatically be combined to enter all the possible different games in the draw, and this is known as a System bet.
-This is a convenient way of playing for the serious lotto player or those who play as a syndicate and want to give each player a number to choose from.
+At Lottoland® if you decide to select more than 5 main numbers, then your selections will automatically be combined to bet with all the possible different games on the draw, and this is known as a System bet.
+This is a convenient way of betting for the serious lotto player or those who bet as a syndicate and want to give each player a number to choose from.
 You can also choose to add a feature called MegaPlier that boosts your winnings in all prize categories except the jackpot.